ringa-js/ringa/docs/docs/architecture/iocFPAndRinga.md

 The problem, in short, is that we **want to eliminate side effects**:

 * One solution for programming languages is to have a pure functional language like Haskell or Erlang.
-* The analogous solution for rendering a GUI is to mimic a pure functional language by developing pure components that have a single render method with properties passed from the parent and no internal state.
+* The analogous solution for rendering a GUI is to mimic a functional language by developing pure components that have a single render method with properties passed from the parent and no internal state.

-Within React, for example, Pure components only contain a `render()` function that is guaranteed to only look at the `this.props` and predictably returns the exact same DOM representation for any given props - every time.
+Within React, for example, Pure components only contain a `render()` function that is guaranteed to only look at `this.props` and predictably returns the exact same DOM representation for any given props - every time.

 ### Functional Advantages

 There are massive advantages to the pure functional approach.
-For example, when using pure functional programming in any respect, you can memoize results of the calls.
-This allows you to cache (at the expense of memory obviously) all previous calls and speed up future renders of the same component all over the display.
+For example, when using functional programming you can memoize results of the calls.
+This allows you to cache (at the expense of memory) all previous calls and speed up future renders of every component instance.
 If you can memoize what a component looks like with the same props, and render it 1000 times on the display with the same props, you really only run the render function once.

 Another advantage to functional is in multi-threaded or multi-core implementations.
-Normally, with threading we end up with lots of potential for deadlock.
-There are tons of unique ways to solve this problem, but they generally involve forcing one core or thread to sit and wait for another to relinquish access to a resource.
-In functional programming every passed property is unique and the function is memoizable so we can split our work across processes much more easily with virtually no deadlock since we can predict beforehand that every function has access to a unique resource in memory.
+Normally, with threading we end up with lots of potential for deadlock especially if multiple threads have write access to locations in memory.
+There are tons of unique ways to solve this problem, but they generally involve forcing one core or thread to sit and wait for another to relinquish access to a resource (e.g. some form of mutex).
+In functional programming every passed argument is unique or immutable and the function is memoizable so we can split our work across processes much more easily with virtually no deadlock since we can predict beforehand that no two functions will be fighting over write access to a location in memory.

 There are many more advantages but I will leave this as a research exercise to you.
 Suffice to say, I am in no way trying to argue for or against functional programming as it can be incredibly effective, and has been in many scenarios, since its inception in the 30s via lambda calculus.

-But one thing I think we need to be certain about: functional programming is a tool designed to help reduce human error.
-The real world is full of side effects.
+But one thing I think we need to be certain about: functional programming is a tool designed to help reduce human error and there are plenty of tools in programming designed to do this outside of the functional programming camp.
+The real world is full of side effects and no matter how hard we try we cannot make our entire environment for development completely pure.
 Even our web browser is full of side effects, as you cannot predict what your end user is going to do.
+Heck, every end user now has access to a Javascript console and the DOM through browser developer tools so at the end of the day nothing is 100% safe from side effects.

+But we can try...

 ### Pure Functional Components